AnalytixWare/ShinySky/README.md

 ```
 shinyalert(id, click.hide = TRUE, auto.close.after = NULL)
 ```
-In the past clikcing on the alert will hide it.
+In the past clicking on the alert will hide it.
 Setting click.hide = FALSE can prevent this behaviour The auto.close.after can take a number and will close the alert after this many seconds.

 Simply provide an id.
 The alert will be hidden until you show it using _showshinyalert_ in server.R